 The different types of boys Running Shoes

 The different varieties of shoes you will find are designed & made to suit different running styles and environments, also they address the various types of running feet types.
 Once you have discovered the kind of race or running your child is going for and how he will be using his running shoes, then the next step will be to determine the shoe band with the ability to meet your son’s running needs and will work out best for him as a runner.
-We have different types of shoes which suit different types of runners depending on the level of running experience and intense of running workout.
+We have different types of shoes which suit different types of runners depending on their level of running experience and intense of running workout.

 Motion Control Shoes

 One of the most important factors considered in any sports shoes is the cushioning feature.
 Runners whop experience under pronation look for these type of running shoes, especially if their feet is not able to have enough rolling inwards capabilities or tend to have excessive outward roll outward.
-The cushioning shoes have a rolling motion effect that helps the feet to shock absorbent with every step taken during a running session, (the shock that would have been transmitted through the joint up towards the spine).
+The cushioning shoes have a rolling motion effect that helps the feet to shock absorbent with every step taken during a running session, (the shock that would have been transmitted through the joint up towards the runner’s spinal cord).
 Cushioned running shoes, are manufactured with features that enhance reduction on shock impact by mimicking the running process in a natural way.

 These shoes are able to provide cushioning effect, with medial support.
 Apart from that they are also durable and are able to offer compromise between cushioning effect of the shoe and motion control.
 Stability running shoes, are designed to prevent additional motion of the foot when running.
 The motion effect on the ankle is also reduced without affecting the natural movement.